BingzheWu/ssd-sign/README.md

 SSD is an unified framework for object detection with a single network.

+This is an implementation for the final course project of image preprocessing.

+Our implementation is based on the  ssd exmaple in mxnet, we modify some code to use our algorithms.

-You can use the code to train/evaluate/test for object detection task.
+You can use the code to train/evaluate/test for sign detection task.

 ### Disclaimer
 This is a re-implementation of original SSD which is based on caffe.
 The official